Watch this video of motorcycle accident lawyer David Michael Cantor discuss being injured while riding a motorcycle in Arizona.

-We at Cantor Crane have found that most motorcycle accidents occur because other motorists just don’t see the motorcycle.
+We at Cantor Injury Lawyers have found that most motorcycle accidents occur because other motorists just don’t see the motorcycle.
 They present a different profile on the road than other vehicles, so they’re less likely to be seen in heavy traffic, blind spots, at night or in less than optimum visibility.
 Liability often results from:

 - Failure to yield the right-of-way to the motorcyclist

 - Vehicles making left turns in front of the motorcyclist